rasheedamir/todo/README.md

 1. reminder/reminder - send reminders when a reminder is due
 2. search - search todos
 3. gateway - edge service
+4. store - to store todos in mongodb for CRUD operations
+5.

 ## Backing Services